monte-language/monte/docs/source/semantics.rst

     * Object literals have their auditors evaluated before object creation and their patterns are unified after object creation.

-Kernel-Monte is specified as an abstract syntax tree (AST).
+Kernel-Monte is specified as an :abbr:`AST (abstract syntax tree)`.
 Each node in the tree is either an :dfn:`expression` or a :dfn:`pattern`.
 Expressions can be evaluated to product an object; patterns do not produce values but :dfn:`unify` with values (i.e. objects) to introduce names into scopes.

 Along with every node, there is a :dfn:`static scope`, a compile-time constant